Military history of the Netherlands: British involvement

-In the weeks following the Japanese, the United Kingdom sent in troops to take over from the Japanese and soon found itself in conflict with the fledgling government.
+In the weeks following the Japanese surrender, the United Kingdom sent in troops to take over from the Japanese and soon found itself in conflict with the fledgling government.
 British forces brought in a small Dutch military contingent which it termed the Netherlands Indies Civil Administration (NICA).
 The British were worried about the increasing boldness and apparent strength of the Indonesian nationalists, who seemed to be armed with the weapons of defeated Japanese garrisons across the archipelago.
 A British Brigadier, A.W.S Mallaby, was killed as he pushed for an ultimatum stipulating that the Indonesians surrender their weapons or face a major assault.
 In retaliation, 10 November 1945, Surabaya was attacked by British forces, leading to a bloody street-to-street battle.

 Lasting three weeks, the battle of Surabaya was the bloodiest single engagement in the war and demonstrated the determination of the Indonesian nationalist forces.
 It made the British reluctant to be drawn into another when their resources in southeast Asia were stretched following the Japanese surrender.